diamondspacering/podfic-tracker-database/todos/sections.md

       - make sure master plain length also updates from this - this should update sections
     - [x] `update_raw_length_from_recording_session`
     - [x] `update_recording_session_length`
-  - [ ] Add section triggers
+  - [x] Add section triggers
-  - [ ] Make sure all dependent records are updated to be linked to appropriate sections
+  - [x] Make sure all dependent records are updated to be linked to appropriate sections
     - mostly do this when creating sections? esp chapter sections? manually do some podfic ones?
+    - ok this isn't working correctly
-  - [ ] Update & add functions as necessary for automatic DB updates
+  - [x] Update & add functions as necessary for automatic DB updates
-  - [ ] Data to check that it's updated correctly:
+  - [x] Data to check that it's updated correctly:
     - Every resource in `resource_chapter` should have a resource in `resource_section`
-  - [ ] [FINAL STEP] Delete unnecessary DB fields & make fields mandatory as necessary
+  - [x] [FINAL STEP] Delete unnecessary DB fields & make fields mandatory as necessary
     - may need extra work to let it do that
-  - [ ] [FINAL STEP] Delete unnecessary DB tables as well
+  - [x] [FINAL STEP] Delete unnecessary DB tables as well
 - [ ] Figure out how to handle podfic posting dates :sob:
 - [ ] Update routes & loaders
-  - [ ] New section routes?
+  - [x] New section routes?
   - [ ] Make sure all previous routes are fetching/asking for correct information structured correctly
   - [ ] Make sure all code is calling routes correctly and getting correct types/info
 - [ ] Tables